-Help the Poorest Children While Extending Your Language and Cultural Understanding
+Help the Poor While Learning the Language and Cultural Mores

 While discovering the delights of Peru, I decided to volunteer at AMIGOS Spanish School, the only nonprofit language center in Cusco, where income from teaching Spanish to foreign visitors helps provide an education

 for local children.
 I was immediately struck by the friendly and caring atmosphere and consideration for both the foreign visitors and local students.

 Located high in the Andean mountains and

 surrounded by Inca history, the school offers children in extreme

 poverty a 3-year program consisting of daily English classes,

 workshops to build self-confidence and communication skills, and

 a daily meal—sometimes the only one a child receives.
 It

 was easy to see the positive impact the program was having on